-3.5.12 Students who have exhausted all reassessment attempts permitted by the Progression and Award Board and still fail to meet the requirements for progression will be required to withdraw from the programme.
+3.5.16 Students who have exhausted all reassessment attempts permitted by the Progression and Award Board/ Board of Examiners and still fail to meet the requirements for progression will be required to withdraw from the programme.
 Students in this position who satisfy the requirements specified in section 8 of these Regulations may be awarded an appropriate exit award.